thomas-quant/forexfactory/README.md

 ## Tips

 ### First Run
-Run the scraper with browser visible (default).
-If Cloudflare presents a challenge, solve it manually once—your session cookies will persist in your Chrome profile.
+Run with browser visible (`HEADLESS = False`).
+If Cloudflare presents a challenge, solve it manually once—cookies persist in the scraper profile.

 ### Handling Blocks
 If you get blocked: